 You can book an individual float session or a two people float (individual with carer, couple, friends or parent and child).
 A 75 minute session relaxes and rejuvenates.

-Float sessions are designed to include 60 minutes for your float time plus a further 15 minutes showering, changing and relaxation time in our beautiful bespoke float room with complimentary a complimentary tea following each session.
+Float sessions are designed to include 60 minutes for your float time plus a further 15 minutes showering, changing and relaxation time in our beautiful bespoke floatation therapy room.
 Towels will be provided.

 What is floating?

 After undressing and showering, you step into a fibreglass pool containing 26cm of skin temperature water (heated constantly) and 300 kgs of Epsom salts which nourish and soften your skin without wrinkling it like sea salt does.
 The high concentration of salt allows your body to float effortlessly.
 You simply sit down and slowly lie back until your head is either touching the pillow (if you choose to use one) or touching the water.
 As you lie back your body slowly lifts to the surface of the water and about 1/3 of your body is above the water line.
 It is the closest thing to attaining zero gravity on earth.